Th0rr/GeoInt-Localisator/README.md

 # Install with pip
 pip install -r "requirements.txt"

 Driver is in the repository but here is the official link with the mozilla version : https://github.com/mozilla/geckodriver/releases

+# Issues :
+Nominatim is sometimes inaccurate with Geolocation, so if you use the -M option, make sure to check the street view of the location to have it right.

+# In progress
+Getting reverse geocoding for more detailed addresses

+-A/--AInfos => Gives you the whole addresses with reverse-geocoding (slower), use "full"
+	for all addresses, and "selection" to get only the addresses you will selected We don't recommend using the full option if you expect a lot of results.<br/>
+Ex : -A selection
+Bug : In some cases, the reverse geocoding can lead to false results being displayed on the map.
+This is due to a geopy data error.